Animal-borne bomb attacks: Military

 During World War II the U.S. investigated the use of "bat bombs", or bats carrying small incendiary bombs.
 During the same war, Project Pigeon (later Project Orcon, for "organic control") was American behaviorist B. F. Skinner's attempt to develop a pigeon-guided missile.
-The project was barely funded and was cancelled on the 8th of October 1944.
+The project was barely funded and was cancelled on 8 October 1944.
 They had also used incendiary bat bombs that were largely ineffective.
 At the same time the Soviet Union developed the "anti-tank dog" for use against German tanks.
 The anti-tank dog project mostly failed, as the dogs would be spooked by the noises and gunfire, as well as running under Russian tanks due to the dogs being trained with diesel tanks, as opposed to the German tanks, which ran on petrol.
 The Imperial Japanese Army had used dogs and other animals strapped with bombs to run into American lines during Iwo Jima and Okinawa.

 More recently, Iran purchased several dolphins, some of which were former Soviet military dolphins, along with other sea mammals and birds, in what some have alleged to be an attempt by Iran to develop kamikaze dolphins, intended to seek out and destroy submarines and enemy warships.
 However, the animals are today on display at the Kish Dolphin Park, on Iran's resort island of Kish in the Persian Gulf.
 During the Cold War, the Soviet Navy trained dolphins to attach underwater explosives and beacons to ships and submarines at Object 825 GTS at Balaklava, Crimea.